Ketei/TagIt/README.md

 Rename `tagit.linux.x86_64` to `tagit.x86_64` and run it.

-Lastly create an empty text file WITHOUT the extension.
-And write the version of the files you've downloaded and save it.
+Lastly create an empty text file WITHOUT the extension and write the version of the files you've downloaded and save it.
 Now you can launch the tagger through the executable.
 > If you downloaded 3.0.0 then write on the file `3.0.0` and nothing else.

 > [!CAUTION]